Bug report #4324

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||14261|

 using the print composer there are sometimes sudden scale changes within a map window.
 They appear in raster layers (aerial imagery) and vector shape layer (parcel boundaries).
 Details are visible in the desktop segment of the program interface and in the resulting generated print.
 See figures scale_dependent_shift1.png and scale_dependent_shift2.tif.

 Thanks a lot

-#1 Updated by Bill Williamson about 9 years ago
+#1 Updated by Bill Williamson almost 10 years ago

 there was a ticket a while back lodged by Nathan which was consistent with my experience, there was an offset problem when generating pdf maps directly out of composer.
 We found that printing to an installed pdf printer did not have the problem.
 I can't find the old ticket and presume there has been some fix, but perhaps the same territory as your problem.

 I don't fully understand your example (I see aproblem but the blue arrow points to ? and I don't read German)

 Any more detail from your end?